tmlmt/milk-tracker/README.md

 - Protect access with password
 - Record meals start and end times
 - Lock start time of new meal
+- Keep track of meal rounds during ongoing meal
+- Reminders for daily intake of vitamins
 - See latest three days trends in graphs
 - See daily stats in a table

 ## Backlog

-- Better responsiveness
-- Keep track of meal rounds during ongoing meal
-- More daily stats and visualisation in graphs
-- Remember daily intake of vitamins
 - Keep a log of daily observations
 - Edit and delete any meal
+- Prediction of next meal's time and duration

 ## License